pkmorning/website_03/content/authors/admin/_index.md

 - Principal Investigator
 ---

-Prabhat Khanal is an associate professor of animal nutrition at Nord University, Norway (https://www.nord.no/no/ansatte/prabhat-khanal).
-His research interests include 1) Animal Nutrition and Physiology, 2) Foetal Programming, 3) Alternative Nutritional Strategies, and 4) Environmental Health.
-He leads the NutritionLab at Nord University, Steinkjer Campus, Norway.
+Prabhat Khanal is an associate professor of animal nutrition at Nord University, Norway.
+His research interests include 1) Animal Nutrition and Physiology, 2) Fetal Programming, 3) Alternative Nutritional Strategies, and 4) Environmental Health.
+He is currently leading a number of research projects related to sustainable animal nutrition and alternative nutritional strategies.